-I’ve shared a recipe for peanut butter cup energy balls before, but I thought I’d share my favourite healthy spin on the classic Reese’s Peanut Butter Cups we all know and love!
+I’ve shared a recipe for peanut butter cup energy balls before, but I thought I’d share my favourite healthier spin on the classic Reese’s Peanut Butter Cups we all know and love.

-Rather than indulging in the white sugar, preservative–packed candy that’s also individually wrapped in single-use plastic wrapping, switch it up for this healthy twist on peanut butter cups that can be made into both ‘milk‘ AND ‘dark‘ chocolate cups.
+Rather than indulging in the white sugar, preservative-packed treat that’s also individually wrapped in single-use plastic wrapping, switch it up for this healthy twist on peanut butter cups that can be made into both ‘milk’ and ‘dark’ chocolate cups.

 First, master your favourite chocolate recipe by deciding what proportions of coconut to cacao you prefer, then get experimenting with other flavours and ingredients to make it your own.

 Before we get started in learning how to make these peanut butter cups – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 - 1/4 cup coconut oil, melted and cooled to room temperature

 - 1/4 cup cacao powder